 Network resilience has been gaining attention in the literature, especially in the context of infrastructure \citep{liu2022resilience}, road \citep{rivera2022road} and power \citep{bhusal2020power} networks.
 In the context of distribution networks, including critical infrastructure for water, power, gas, and communication, which are essential for everyday life \citep{karakoc2019community}, random perturbations arise in the form of unexpected events such as natural disasters that can reduce or eliminate the ability to function at one or more nodes.
 Such network disruptions caused notable economic, societal, and physical losses over the past years \citep{biswas2024review}.

-Previously mentioned doctoral work primarily focused on the preparedness phase of the resilience planning which consisted of node strengthening efforts subject to limited resources.
+The previously mentioned doctoral work primarily focused on the preparedness phase of the resilience planning, which consisted of node strengthening efforts subject to limited resources.
 In order to approach disaster management problems through a comprehensive lens, my research agenda includes exploring the response phase.
 Infrastructure recovery attempts incorporate timely allocation of scarce repair resources in affected nodes \citep{sharkey2019quantitative} as well as efficiently identifying the areas in need.
 These problems accentuate the challenges of disaster management as simultaneously optimizing all aspects of resilience is often considered impractical \citep{sharkey2021search}.

 Funding Opportunities

 Due to the severe impact of potential and uncertain service disruptions in a variety of infrastructure systems and distribution networks, insights derived from this stream of research can be applicable to many areas.
 This aspect enables collaboration opportunities with several organizations and funding agencies such as Department of Energy (DOE), Department of Transportation (DOT), and National Science Foundation (NSF).
-Disaster Risk and Resilience focus of NSF, which promotes resilience against natural hazards, aligns with the goals of the intended research project.
-University Transportation Centers and Federal Transit Administration Grant Programs are some of such funding opportunities within DOT whereas the Advanced Research Projects Agency of DOE could also provide support for the specific applications of network resilience problems.
+The Disaster Risk and Resilience focus of NSF, which promotes resilience against natural hazards, aligns with the goals of the intended research project.
+University Transportation Centers and Federal Transit Administration Grant Programs are some of such funding opportunities within DOT, whereas the Advanced Research Projects Agency of DOE could also provide support for the specific applications of network resilience problems.

 Healthcare Operations Management